Is the TranzAlpine™ really the journey of a lifetime?

 “Dramatic”, “beautiful”, “stunning.”
 All these words have been used to describe the TranzAlpine.
-Does this ring true for Kiwis who've not experienced the journey that's on their doorsteps for themselves?
+Does this ring true for Kiwis who've not experienced this world-famous journey?

 National Geographic calls the TranzAlpine one of the world's greatest scenic train trips.
 And, so far, no one disagrees!
-This winter we put the journey to the test with real New Zealanders who'd had the TranzAlpine on their must-do lists for a while.
+Last winter we put the journey to the test with real New Zealanders who'd had the TranzAlpine on their must-do lists for a while.
 We asked the questions you want to know, is it really the journey of a lifetime and did it live up to their expectations?
-We were lucky to partner with GrownUps - a social magazine that connects New Zealand's 50+ communities, one of the most talked about topics is travel and what to explore in our own country.
-Very fitting!

-The TranzAlpine was formerly known as the 'Tranz Scenic'.
-You may remember the old blue and yellow rolling stock passing by!
-Now with the introduction of modern carriages, a licenced café car, and panoramic windows, the comfort of the journey has improved dramatically.
-What stays relatively the same, is the magnificent views outside!
+With the introduction of modern carriages, a licenced café car, open-air carriage and panoramic windows, the comfort of the journey has improved dramatically.
+However, what remains the same, is the magnificent views outside!
 So what did our passengers have to say and did the TranzAlpine meet their expectations?

 Memories of the railways

 If you ever have the opportunity to take a once-in-a-lifetime journey on the TranzAlpine take it says rail enthusiast Lindsay McAra!

 Lindsay grew up with aspirations to be a train driver, living near the railway line fuelled his interest.
 As a first-time TranzAlpine traveller, he enjoyed the whole “postcard perfect” experience, especially “just being able to sit back and enjoy the ride”.